Daniyal-Tahsildar/System_Verilog_Basics/Data Types/README.md

  #### *NOTE:*
 - \* *Refer [Here](../Arrays/queues.sv) to learn about queues*
-- \** *The complex example section requires knowledge of Object-Oriented Programming in `SystemVerilog`.
+- \** *The complex example section requires knowledge of Object-Oriented Programming discussed [Here](../Classes%20and%20Methods%20I).
 It is recommended to explore it after familiarizing oneself with OOP concepts.*